 This good understanding was suddenly interrupted.
-The governor's language above cited, in regard to the eleotive council, had been very different from that of his instructions, not pledging him indeed to the measure, yet such as, combined with his other conduct, conveyed to both parties the idea that it was determined upon.
-This course is defended as the only one by which the supplies so urgently wanted could be obtained ; and it was hoped, that by a continued conciliatory course, the Assembly might, when the real intention of the cabinet could no longer be concealed, be induced to wave their demand.
+The governor's language above cited, in regard to the elective council, had been very different from that of his instructions, not pledging him indeed to the measure, yet such as, combined with his other conduct, conveyed to both parties the idea that it was determined upon.
+This course is defended as the only one by which the supplies so urgently wanted could be obtained; and it was hoped, that by a continued conciliatory course, the Assembly might, when the real intention of the cabinet could no longer be concealed, be induced to wave their demand.
 Any degree of duplicity in a government, however, must, when discovered, lower its dignity, irritate the deceived parties, and, at the same time, give them an impression of their strength, which had driven those in authority to such an expedient.
 Unhappily all those effects followed, before any of the expected fruits had been reaped.
-Sir Francis Bond Head had at the same time been sent out to Upper Canada, and being a very straightforward person, and seemingly unapprized of Lord Gosford's intentions, had made public a part of the instructions, including that momentous passage already quoted, relative to the legislative council.
-It was such as, though not wholly precluding discussion on the object, left to the popular leader knew point by w deteri merel only t This which to reje passed for th turall its ov be un reject Amon nation All th collisi The of thi carry to eve pensa thoug repeal by w made bitter nues, witho not fo to the which resolu leaders scarcely a hope of its attainment.
-Their rage knew no bounds; they complained not only of disappointment in their favourite object, but of a deception by which they had been nearly misled.
-It was now determined not to grant the three years' arrears, but merely a supply for the current half-year, allowing only that short period to comply with their demands.
-This slender boon, too, was clogged with conditions which, as had been foreseen, induced the upper house to reject it, so that the session, in all respects very stormy, passed over without any provision whatever being made for the public service.
-The legislative council felt naturally indignant at the violent attempts meditated for its overthrow, and instead of studying to show these to be unmerited, the members vented their resentment by rejecting almost every bill sent up from the Assembly.
-Among these was the vote continuing the funds for national education, which were thus entirely withdrawn.
-All the political elements were disturbed, and in violent collision with each other.
+Sir Francis Bond Head had at the same time been sent out to Upper Canada, and being a very straightforward person, and scemingly unapprized of Lord Gosford's intentions, had made public a part of the instructions, including that momentous passage already quoted, relative to the legislative council.
+It was such as, though not wholly precluding discussion on the object, left to the popular ection; while is to intimate, financial emarrears, and a e grant somenot rejected; would ensure intimation is accepted diothe veto of interrupted. rd to the electhat of his inmeasure, yet , conveyed to d upon.
+This ı the supplies it was hoped, the Assembly inet could no demand.
+Any er, must, when eived parties, ession of their rity to such an llowed, before .
+Sir Francis t out to Upper d person, and itentions, had ncluding that ve to the leh not wholly the popular y 1837), p.
+4-12.